alexmorgan1995/Chapter-1/README.md

-# Chapter1# Mechanistic models of antimicrobial resistance transmission between food animals and human populations: A systematic scoping review.
+# Chapter1 Mechanistic models of antimicrobial resistance transmission between food animals and human populations: A systematic scoping review.

 ## Systematic Scoping Review Details

 This repository is to store the analysis scripts and data files I have for chapter 1 of my PhD.

-Chapter 1 aims to carry out a systematic scoping review to assess the current state of AMR transmission modelling between livestock and human populations.
+Chapter 1 aimed to carry out a systematic scoping review to assess the current state of AMR transmission modelling between livestock and human populations.
 This was carried out only for mechanistic models.
 - Dynamic Epidemiological Models
 - Risk Assessment Models